adap/flower/baselines/fedvssl/README.md

 * This directory first pretrain Catch-the-Patch (CtP) model from the CtP (see `CtP/pyvrl/models/pretraining/ctp`) repository during FL pretrainin stage The backbone model is R3D-18 (see `/CtP/pyvrl/models/backbones/r3d.py`).
 * After pretraining it finetunes the R3D-18 model on UCF-101 dataset.

-**Dataset:** This baselines only include pre-training and fine-tuning with UCF-101 dataset.
+**Dataset:** This baselines only demonstrates SSL pre-training and supervised fine-tuning with UCF-101 dataset.
 However, we also provide the script files to generate the partitions for Kinetics-400 datasets.
-For UCF-101 dataset, one can simply run the `dataset_preparation.py` file to download and generate the iid splits for UCF-101 datasets.
+For UCF-101 dataset, one can simply run the `dataset_preparation.py` file to download and generate the iid splits.

 | Dataset | #classes | #partitions | partitioning method |  partition settings  |
 |:--------|:--------:|:-----------:| :---: |:--------------------:|